gdebraconier/HuiMcuTranslator/README.md

 ## First time:

-- Open 'Audio/MIDI-configuration'
+- Open 'Audio/MIDI-Setup'
 - Open 'MIDI-studio'
 - Double click on 'IAC'
 - Add 4 ports and name them: 'PT IN', 'PT OUT', 'SD IN' and 'SD OUT'.
+Now you have added 4 so called 'virtual ports'.

-  It really doesn't matter what name you use, as long as 'PT IN', 'PT OUT' etc are in the name; so 'MY PT IN' or 'Happy SD OUT' are all fine
+  It really doesn't matter which name you use, as long as 'PT IN', 'PT OUT' etc are in the name; so 'MY PT IN' or 'Happy SD OUT' are all fine.
+- (You also can create network sessions with those names.
+In that case, rename or remove the IAC ports.
+Or use 2 local (IAC) ports for Pro Tools and 2 remote (Network) ports to connect to another Mac, where the Streamdeck is connected to.
+In that case, create 2 local (IAC) ports on the other Mac.
+This is how I have it set up and it works).
-- Close 'Audio/MIDI-configuration'
+- Close 'Audio/MIDI-Setup'
 - Open Pro Tools
 - Go to 'Setup->Peripharels->MIDI Controllers'
 - Add 'Type': 'HUI'